 Constant exposure to urine, higher temperature inside the brief, and remaining in one position for a long time may quickly lead to skin irritation.

-In the case of people with limited mobility, and those who are bedridden (especially the people using briefs), the skin should be under constant observation, because its irritation may lead to dangerous chafes and bedsores.
+For people with limited mobility, especially those who are bedridden, skin should be constantly monitored and observed.
+Skin irritation may lead to dangerous chafes and bedsores.